schartrand77/makerworks/README.md

 ## Code of Conduct
 This project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## Terms of Service
+Our [Terms of Service](docs/TERMS_OF_SERVICE.md) explain the rules and conditions for using MakerWorks.

+## Privacy Policy
+Our [Privacy Policy](docs/PRIVACY_POLICY.md) describes how we collect, store, and use your data and outlines your rights.

 ## License
 MakerWorks is released under the [MIT License](makerworks-backend/LICENSE).